 Things to Consider Inside Your Home

 - Poisonous Plants: Many popular holiday plants are poisonous to animals including mistletoe, holly, ornamental pepper and Christmas rose.
 Remember to keep these plants out of reach of pets – especially birds.
 Poinsettias are NOT poisonous to pets.
-This has been a long-standing rumor.
-Having said this, some pets, that have a sensitivity to the latex contained in the plant, may get V and/or D.
+This has been a long-standing rumour.
+Some pets, who have a sensitivity to the latex contained in the plant, may get V and/or D.

 - Avoid Tinsel: If you have a Christmas tree and pets, you have a recipe for trouble.
 First, make sure the tree is well secured.
 Try to place decorations above paw height and use string to hang the bulbs instead of hooks, which are easily dislodged.
 If possible, use non-breakable ornaments.
 Avoid using tinsel or angel hair.
 Cats and dogs will ingest both, which can cause intestinal problems.
 Cords for lights should be made inaccessible to pets – especially from chewing puppies and exploring kittens.
 Keep in mind that the chemicals added to the water reservoir of your Christmas tree to keep your tree living longer won’t do the same for your pet.
 The chemicals are toxic to animals, so keep the reservoir covered.

 - Watch Toys: Avoid purchasing pet toys with small or soft pieces that can be chewed and swallowed.
 Be sure to inspect pet toys regularly and discard deteriorating ones.

 During the winter season nature provides outdoor animals with natural insulation in the form of a denser hair coat and an added layer of fat just under the skin to help retain body heat.
 This adaptation does not mean, however, that animals are immune to winter cold.